 Jim: And Kim, to put particular details to that, Mason and Chad were two boys that you mentioned in your book.
 Describe their story.

-And I remember my prayer was nothing more than, “Jesus, lead.
+And I remember just saying … my prayer was nothing more than, “Jesus, lead.
 Jesus, lead.
 You know their hearts.
 You know where they’re coming from.”
-And what I know is that when people project a very hardened tough front, it’s like tissue paper, and right behind that is a little boy that is saying, “Please don’t reject me.
-I’m gonna reject you first, because I don’t want to be rejected and hurt one more time.
+And what I know is that when people project a very hardened, tough front, it’s like tissue paper, and right behind that is a little boy that is saying, “Please don’t reject me.
+I’m going to reject you first, because I don’t want to be rejected and hurt one more time.
 Please don’t reject me.”

-And I could feel that, and so I kind of ignored their posturing and I just said, “Hey you guys, we just rescued this horse and her story is terrible.
+And I could feel that, and so I kind of ignored their posturing and I just said, “Hey you guys, we just rescued this horse, and her story is terrible.
 It’s terrible.
 She was so badly neglected that she aborted a foal, and they didn’t even know about it for days.
 And they came out to feed her and she’s standing over the body of her infant.
 And then they gave her to us, and she’s just grieving.
 She’s lost everything and she’s so alone.
-Her eyes are so inward.
+She’s just … her eyes are so inward.
 Even though she’s in a herd of horses, she stands alone, and I just need your help to reach her.
 Can you help me?”

 And then I kind of circled at a distance and I could see them just putting their hands on this horse, and you could see their little hardened faces changing, and that furrow between their eyes leaving.
 And one of the boys left, and I came over to the other one and he just had his hand on her cheeks, and before I came, he had a palm on each of this horse’s cheeks as she was eating, and he just had his forehead against hers.

 And I came over and I sat next to him, and I didn’t say anything.
 I just put my hand on his back and just did the mama rub between his shoulders, and he kind of looked at me and gave me this little smile, and he really wanted to put his head on my shoulder, but because his friends were there, he didn’t.
-But I could feel that, and all that “chainy-ness” that he came with, all those chains were broken in that moment where a broken little boy was genuinely loved by a broken little girl [horse] and for him to recognize that his love matters and it has a place in this world, and that depression and oppression and anxiety always originate in the same place, and that’s a hyper focus on everything we think we lack instead of everything we already have and to turn that focus around into, “Don’t you know, little man, your love matters and you can make a difference in this world?
+But I could feel that, and all that chainy-ness that he came with, all those chains were broken in that moment where a broken little boy was genuinely loved by a broken little girl.
+And for him to recognize that his love matters and it has a place in this world, and that depression and oppression and anxiety always originate in the same place, and that’s a hyper focus on everything we think we lack instead of everything we already have.
+And to turn that focus around into, “Don’t you know, little man, your love matters and you can make a difference in this world?
 And it begins right now.”